facebookarchive/xctool/README.md

   Preparing test environment failed.
   -[TEST_BUNDLE FAILED_TO_START]
   There was a problem starting the test bundle: Simulator 'iPhone 6' was not prepared: Failed for unknown reason.
-  Test did not run: Simulator 'iPhone 6' was not prepared: Failed for unknown reason.
+  The test did not run: Simulator 'iPhone 6' was not prepared: Failed for unknown reason.
   2015-01-21 12:02:19.296 xcodebuild[35135:875297]  iPhoneSimulator: Timed out waiting 120 seconds for simulator to boot, current state is 1.
   Testing failed:
   Test target MyProjectTests encountered an error (Timed out waiting 120 seconds for simulator to boot, current state is 1.